felipemaiapolo/tinyBenchmarks/README.md

 - From [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval): AlpacaEval 2.0;
 - From [HELM Lite](https://crfm.stanford.edu/helm/lite): to be added.

-All the datasets were obtained from our work "tinyBenchmarks: evaluating LLMs with fewer examples" by
+All the datasets were obtained from our work "*tinyBenchmarks*: evaluating LLMs with fewer examples" by
 1. Finding anchor points using IRT embeddings;
 2. Choosing, over the five used random seeds, the version of the dataset that performs better on average in the test set considering the `IRT` estimate (only using anchor points).
 We consider the random split setup when building the tiny datasets.